 These are all very common issues that music producers face.
 In this article, we’re going to go through 15 tips to bring your beats to the next level.

-Many of these tips can be worked on straight away so why not get started now!
+Many of these tips can be worked on straight away so let’s get started now!

 - 1. Record Your Beats Using MIDI